Sweet Potato Casserole

 FAQs

-Can this sweet potato casserole be made in advance?
+Can this old fashioned sweet potato casserole be made in advance?

 Yes!
-You can assemble the casserole but don’t put on the topping.
+You can assemble the casserole in advance — but hold off on the topping.
 Cover tightly and refrigerate for up to 3 days.
 Remove from the refrigerator at least 30 minutes before baking and proceed as normal.
-May need to add a little extra baking time.
+As a note, you may need to add a little extra baking time.

 How to store leftovers?